morse-simulator/morse/doc/morse/dev/adding_component.rst

 Depending on your sensors/actuators, you may need to write serialization code for various middlewares.
-It is only required if your new component export/import data structures that are not already supported by existing sensors/actuators.
+It is only required if your new component exports/imports data in formats that are not already supported by existing sensors/actuators.

-Finally, you may want to add your component to the :doc:`Builder API<../user/builder>` to make it easy for other user to use your component.
+Finally, you may want to add your component to the :doc:`Builder API<../user/builder>` to make it easy for other users to use your component.

-This four steps may look intimidating, but most of the boring parts are automatically generated from templates.
-We will see an example in a second.
+These four steps may look intimidating, but most of the boring parts are automatically generated from templates.
+We will see an example in a moment.

 As a starting point, it is also useful to :doc:`browse the component gallery<../components_library>` and look for a component similar to the one you